joshbegley/nyt-latest/README.md

 **Rams' Ahkello Witherspoon returns to practice as Roger McCreary goes on IR**\
-`Witherspoon's return adds a good problem to have for the Rams at outside cornerback.`\
+`Witherspoon's return creates a good problem for the Rams at outside cornerback.`\
 https://nytimes.com/athletic/6841364/2025/11/26/rams-ahkello-witherspoon-returns-ir/

 **Leaked Transcript of Witkoff Call Shows U.S. Deference to Russia**\